aaron-boyd/aaron-boyd.github.io/range_master.md

 <a href='https://gitlab.com/cyberatuc/range-master'>GitLab</a>

 Rangemaster is monolithic cyber range application written in python.
 It utilizes the SSH protocol to communicate between different servers to deploy and configure virtual machine networks.
-I lead the development of this application with a small development team from Cyber@UC and plan to deploy it on our labs servers to provide an educational enviornment for students to get hands on experience in cyber operations.
-Rangemaster will have the capabilities to create entire simulate real world network enviornments.
-This will allow students to defend and attack machines in a safe virtualized enviornment.
+I lead the development of this application with a small team from Cyber@UC.
+We plan to deploy it on our lab servers to provide an educational enviornment for students.
+This will provide students the ability to get hands on experience in cyber operations.
+Rangemaster will have the capabilities to create entirely simulated  network enviornments which allows students to defend and attack machines in a safe virtualized enviornment.

  ### Sample Rangemaster Commands
  ---